StrangeBeeCorp/docs/docs/thehive/setup/installation/upgrade-from-4.x.md

 ### Prepare for the new installation

 !!!
 Tip "TheHive configuration file: /etc/thehive/application.conf"
-    Starting with TheHive 5.0.0, configuration is simplified; most of all administration parameters can be configured directly in the UI.
+    Starting with TheHive 5.0.0, configuration has been simplified; most of all administration parameters can be configured directly in the UI.
 The configuration file (`/etc/thehive/application.conf`) contains **only** the necessary information to start the application sucessfully; that means:

     - Secret
     - Database